AdobeDocs/experience-manager-cloud-service.es-ES/help/sites-cloud/authoring/sites-console/enable-pwa.md

 >[!NOTE]
 >
->Adobe no recomienda utilizar las funciones de PWA en componentes personalizados o no [extendidos desde los componentes principales.](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/customizing.html?lang=es)
+>El Adobe no recomienda el uso de las características de PWA en componentes personalizados o no [extendidos desde los componentes principales](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/customizing.html?lang=es).
 <!--
-Your components need to include the [manifest files](https://developer.mozilla.org/en-US/docs/Web/Manifest) and [service worker,](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) which supports the PWA features.
+Your components need to include the [manifest files](https://developer.mozilla.org/en-US/docs/Web/Manifest) and [service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), which supports the PWA features.

  To do this, the developer adds the following link to the `customheaderlibs.html` file of your page component.